 My husband, who I have been married to for 11 years, was pulled over by policeman on July 2011 for a cracked windshield and was arrested for not having a driver’s license, which he wanted desperately but couldn’t get due to his undocumented status.
 The next morning, ICE picked him up and took him to Indianapolis.
 That was the first time in over a decade that we would have been apart.
 I was crying, praying, screaming and almost having a stroke.
 Finally, he called.
 He was crying and saying that they were sending him back to Mexico.

 I felt like I lost him.
-He’s such a wonderful man and I always believe it’s his goodness that brought him to the U.S. He came to the U.S. through dangerous journey because of his aged mother.
-That’s something I really want people who are anti-immigrant or xenophobic to understand, they come because of the desperation in their lives rather than being bored and want to live it up.
+He’s such a wonderful man and I always believe it’s his goodness that brought him to the U.S. He came to the U.S. through a dangerous journey because of his aged mother.
+That’s something I really want people who are anti-immigrant or xenophobic to understand, they come because of the desperation in their lives rather than being bored and wanting to live it up.

 We have never received any government assistance.
 I have medical issues that prevent me from work; my husband works and takes care of me totally.
 My husband is everything for me.
-I am on even more serious anxiety right now and have to rely on medications.
+I have even more serious anxiety right now and have to rely on medications.
 The stress and medications make my hair come off.
 I couldn’t sleep.

 This is the reality for my current life and I know it’s also the life of countless others.
-We have laws, I understand it; however, some laws are outdated and no longer justified, and need to be fixed.
+We have laws, I understand it; however, some laws are outdated and no longer justified, and that need to be fixed.
 Compassion goes a long way, unfortunately, so does hate.

 To stand with LOVE, text “Justice” or “justicia” to 69866 and learn more about how we can Keep Families Together.